MicrosoftDocs/customer-insights/ci-docs/journeys/email-theme.md

 This article describes the email theme functionality, which uses Copilot to customize the appearance of email fields, buttons, and text.

 > [!NOTE]
-> Unless style is explicitly set in the element properties, default style will be replaced with Email theme style.
+> Unless a style is explicitly set in the element properties, the default style is replaced with the email theme style.

 ## What is the theme functionality?